Dennis-van-Gils/project-BME280-DS18B20-logger/README.rst

 Instructions
 ============
-Download the latest release of `BME280 & DS18B20 logger <https://github.com/Dennis-van-Gils/project-BME280-DS18B20-logger/releases/latest>`_
-and unpack to a folder onto your drive.
+Download the `latest release <https://github.com/Dennis-van-Gils/project-BME280-DS18B20-logger/releases/latest>`_ and unpack to a folder onto your drive.

 Flashing the firmware